Antiwordle: How to Play the Reverse Wordle Game (2026)

 Joel Beer, a web developer, created Antiwordle in early 2022 during the peak of Wordle mania.
 According to Appuals’ Antiwordle guide, Beer built it as a side project after wondering what Wordle would feel like if the goal was reversed.
 The game is free, runs entirely in your browser, and doesn’t require an account or app download.

 Unlike Wordle, which the New York Times monetizes through its Games subscription, Antiwordle remains independent and ad-supported.
-The National found that the game quickly gained traction among Wordle fans looking for a fresh challenge.
+According to The National, the game quickly gained traction among Wordle fans looking for a fresh challenge.
 It has since inspired other reverse variants like Don’t Wordle and Adverswordle.

 #Tips for Scoring Above 15 Guesses